Domain Generalization -- A Causal Perspective: Conclusion

 \section{Conclusion}

 In this survey, we provide a comprehensive overview of out-of-distribution generalization approaches from a causal perspective.
 In particular, depending on at which stage of training the machine learning framework the causal domain generalization component is applied, we classify them into three main categories, namely causal data augmentation methods (applied during the data pre-processing phase), invariant causal representation learning approaches (performed during the representation learning stage), and invariant causal mechanism learning algorithms (applied at the classifier level) and explain the state-of-the-art methods in each category.
+Depending on the approach taken, we further categorize the approaches in each category into sub-categories as shown in Figure~\ref{categorization}.
 Moreover, we extend our categories to the textual and graph data and classify the approaches developed for those data types into our three categories.
 Comparing the comprehensive body of literature for the image data with recent works on textual and graph data, we observe many future research directions for these data types.
 Specifically, while most works on these data types belong to the causal data augmentation category, the causal representation learning and causal invariant mechanism learning-based approaches are greatly underexplored.
 We therefore suggest exploring these two directions for both of these data types.
 To evaluate the causal domain generalization approaches systematically, we provide a comprehensive list of commonly-used datasets and evaluation metrics to assess the performance of the proposed frameworks.
 These evaluation guidelines can be used by researchers and practitioners to appropriately evaluate the performance of their frameworks and compare the performance of existing methodologies.